About a Residential Community

 Whenever large groups of people live together, there is a need to develop expectations for individual and community behavior.
 These expectations help insure each individual student's ability to attain his or her academic and personal goals while attending Cornell.
 Although the College has identified some of these expectations as policies or rules of the College, each individual student has a voice in a variety of organizations on campus that help develop the residence hall environment and atmosphere.

 Living with another person can be exciting and, at times, challenging.
-Communication is the key to a healthy relationship with your roommate and floor mates.
-Take advantage of the resources provided and complete a Roommate Agreement Form.
-This form is available from your RA and is a great starting point for discussion.
+Communication is the key to a healthy relationship with your roommate and floor-mates.
+Refer to our information on living with a roommate for suggestions.